top of page

 • Warm coastal climates

+A classic example is Vibrio parahaemolyticus.
+This species is associated with seafood, especially raw oysters.
+It thrives in 7–10% NaCl and loves the ocean 🌊.
 That’s why in the comic, our happy teal character is enthusiastically pouring salt over its meal — because without salt, it simply doesn’t grow well.

 Clinical Relevance